JanC03/JPGChat-TryHackMe/README.md

-<h1>Penetration Test Write-Up: JPChat (TryHackMe)</h1>
+<h1>Penetration Test Write-Up: JPGChat (TryHackMe)</h1>

 <h2>Description</h2>

-Room: JPChat (TryHackMe)
+Target: JPGChat (TryHackMe)
 <br />
 Difficulty: Easy
 <br />
 Objective: Exploit a poorly coded chatbot to achieve remote code execution and escalate to root.
 <br />
-Business Context: The vulnerabilities demonstrated mirror those commonly introduced by AI-generated code deployed without human review.
+Business Context: The vulnerabilities demonstrated mirror those commonly introduced by AI-generated code.
 <br />

 <h2>Executive Summary</h2>

-A simulated customer service chatbot—representative of the type increasingly built using AI code generation tools—was assessed for security vulnerabilities.
+A simulated customer service chatbot was assessed for security vulnerabilities.
 Two critical findings were identified.
 <br />
 <br />
 First, the chatbot's report function contained an OS command injection flaw that allowed unauthenticated remote code execution.
-This granted an attacker a foothold on the server without needing any credentials.
+This granted me a foothold on the server without needing any credentials.
 Second, a misconfigured sudo permission allowed a low-privileged user to escalate to root by hijacking a Python library import.
 <br />
 <br />
 The combined attack chain enabled full server compromise from an unauthenticated starting point.
 If this were a production system, an attacker could access all customer data, modify or deface the website, install malware, or use the server to attack other businesses.